 So, does anyone have any questions that they like to put in the chat?

 [Richard] I’m just going to stop the recording here now, Nancy.
 So, if people want to ask questions face to face, that’s fine too.

 - the new accessibility requirements for all government digital communications

 - how to go about ensuring your digital communications meet those standards

 The full name of the accessibility regulations is the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Learn more about accessibility:

-- read our guidance on accessibility online (subscribe to the blog, join accessibility group, learn about inclusive communication)
+- read accessible communications (subscribe to the blog, join accessibility group, learn about inclusive communication)

 - make your social media campaigns accessible with:

 - Watch the 12 minutes video best practice essentials